Wolverine971/9takes/src/blog/people/politicians/Alexandria-Ocasio-Cortez.md

 Born to working-class parents in the Bronx, AOC's childhood was shaped by the realities of economic struggle.
 Her father, a small business owner, and her mother, who often worked as a housekeeper, instilled in her a strong work ethic and a deep understanding of the challenges faced by everyday Americans.

-"**I grew up in a place where your zip code determined your destiny,**" AOC once said, highlighting how her upbringing influenced her worldview and political aspirations.
+"**I grew up in a place where your zip code determined your destiny,**" AOC once said.

 This childhood experience of economic uncertainty likely contributed to her Type 6 tendency to seek security and stability, not just for herself, but for her community at large.